 Residence at STIAS

-A three-year attachment to STIAS during which time you may spend a total of 10 months in residence at STIAS to develop and pursue a long-term research programme
+A three-year attachment to STIAS during which time you may spend a total of ten months in residence at STIAS to develop and pursue a long-term research project

 Links to sister institutions

-The possibility of a residency at a sister institute for advanced study in North America, Europe or elsewhere
+The possibility of a residency at a partner institute for advanced study or other research intensive institution abroad

 Funding to attend up to two international conferences or training workshops anywhere in the world

 Support to convene a workshop with collaborators at STIAS or at their home institution